 - Narcolepsy

 Treatment of the problem depends on the severity of the issue.
-For the first step, the doctor may not prescribe the medicine and want you to adopt self-care methods.
-For more serious disorders the doctor may try specific other treatment plans such as
+For the first step, the doctor may not prescribe medication and may recommend adopting self-care methods.
+For more serious disorders, the doctor may try specific other treatment plans such as

 - Sleeping pills: but the drugs efficacy keeps on decreasing after a few weeks